-Bring everyone indo Lock outside doors Increase situational awareness Business as usual Account for students and adults
+Lock outside doors Increase situational awareness Account for guests and staff Do business as usual

 LOCKDOWN!
 Locks, lights, out of sight.
-STUDENTS ADULTS

-Move away from sight Maintain silence Lock interior doors Turn out the lights Move away from sight Do not open the door
+Move away from sight Maintain silence Do not open the door Prepare to evade or defend

+Lock interior doors Turn out the lights

+Move away from sight

-Maintain silence Account for students and adults Prepare to evade or defend
+Do not open the door Maintain silence Account for guests and staff Prepare to evade or defend

 EVACUATE!
-(A location may be specified) STUDENTS ADULTS
+(A location may be specified)

-Evacuate to specified location Bring your phone Instructions may be provided about retaining or leaving belongings

-l ead evacuation to specified location Account for students and adults

-Notify if missing, extra or injured students
+Evacuate to specified location Bring your phone nstructions may be provided about retaining or leaving belongings Lead guests to specified location Account for quests and staff Notify if missing, extra or injured people

-or adults

 SHELTER!
 Hazard and safety strategy.
-STUDENTS ADULTS